DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-11-13-round-9-support-console-research-findings.md

 - interactions with Zendesk relating to the above communications
 - interactions and usability of the CSV files

-Therefore, this round of research did not test the full end-to-end journey.
+Therefore, this round of research only tests part of the end-to-end journey.

 All research took place within the support console prototype.